DamienFr/RoHO/README.md

 In the filtered phylogeny (tree file),
 For each filtered node of the phylogeny annotated by HomoplasyFinder as corresponding to an ancestor that acquired a homoplasy, this script counts the number of offsprings having "ref", "not_ref" or "undef" alleles based on the input matrix.
 To be considered, an internal node must meet the following criterion :
-No children nodes themselves annotated as carrying the homoplasy.
+* No children nodes themselves annotated as carrying the homoplasy.
-Having at least three descendant tips.
+* Having at least three descendant tips.

-Our third quality criterion comprises two stringency levels and is not illustrated in the figure.
-In order to consider RoHO scores for an homoplasic position, it requires that at least n=5 or n=10 nodes satisfy the two first criteria.
+* An homoplasic position is only considered for RoHo score computation if at least n=5 or n=10 nodes satisfy the two first criteria.

 This Readme file will be edited and completed more thoroughly in the days to come.